se-edu/learningresources/contents/functionalProgramming/intro.md

 ## Guides on Functional Programming

 Functional programming can be a very different programming paradigm and it definitely takes time to practice to be an expert at it.
-To learn more about functional programming, I would recommend looking at these amazing guides for a deeper understanding:
+To learn more about functional programming, take a look at these amazing guides for a deeper understanding:

 - A good [overview of functional programming](https://en.wikipedia.org/wiki/Functional_programming)
 - A six-part [introduction to functional programming](https://medium.com/@cscalfani/so-you-want-to-be-a-functional-programmer-part-1-1f15e387e536)